Efficient Wisdom Teeth Removal

 What happens during a wisdom teeth removal?

 If you do require wisdom teeth removal, you will be administered a local or general anaesthetic.
-At Pain Free Dental Clinic, we aim to accommodate our patients as best we can and can provide other pain relief methods such as needle-free injections and nitrous oxide.
+At Pain Free Dental Clinic, we aim to accommodate our patients as best we can and can provide pain relief methods such as nitrous oxide.

 As wisdom teeth are large, the gums may require stitching after the extraction to help you heal faster.
 It’s normal for your jaw and gums to be sore and swollen for the first few days.
 It’s recommended that you eat soft, easy to chew food after the extraction, and avoid smoking and alcohol.
 We can also prescribe you with painkillers to soothe any discomfort.